vgcpge/eclipse.copilot/README.md

 - Copy the link to update site: https://vgcpge.github.io/eclipse.copilot/
 - Follow [instructions](https://help.eclipse.org/latest/topic/org.eclipse.platform.doc.user/tasks/tasks-124.htm) to install the Copilot feature from the update site.
 - A warning dialog "Trust" will request a confirmation to install unsigned content.
 Install on your own risk and consider gifting me a code-signing certificate.
+- Hit <kbd>Ctrl+Space</kbd> for [content-assist](https://www.tutorialspoint.com/eclipse/eclipse_content_assist.htm) in ["Generic Text Editor"](https://projects.eclipse.org/projects/technology.tm4e) or ["Java Editor"](https://www.eclipse.org/jdt/) (requires [Java support](#java) to be installed separately).
+Any other editor suporting the standard APIs will work too (notably, "Text Editor" does not support content-assist).
 - When editing a text file (any source code file counts) for the first time, plug-in will request permission to access Github Copilot in your default web browser.
 An error will be shown if you don't have Copilot subscription.
 - A modal dialog will be shown with a code to supply in the browser.
 Once granted, permission is remembered by Copilot, this is a one-time operation.

 # Java
-To work with Java Development Tools (JDT), install additionally "JDT Integration for LSP4E" from the main Eclipse update site.
+To work with [Java Development Tools (JDT)](https://www.eclipse.org/jdt/), install additionally "JDT Integration for LSP4E" from the main Eclipse update site.
 You may want to remove less useful completion assistants from Preferences/Java/Editor/Content Assist/Advanced.
 Leave "Language Server Proposals" enabled.

 # MacOS